miledrousset/opentheso_archive/README.md

 OpenTheso is used by a network of 39 research libraries (FRANTIQ.
 Archaeology, 32 000 concepts.
 Contact : Blandine Nouvel), research units (Zoomatia, archaelogical research project), les Hospices civils de Lyon (medicine, 60000 concepts), l’Institut des Sciences de l’Homme (part of Rameau vocabulary)…

+## Quick Start

+Docker Images and a Docker Compose configuration are provided to enable you to get started quickly, see our: [Docker README.md](https://github.com/miledrousset/opentheso/tree/master/src).

 ## License

 OpenTheso is released under the terms of the [CeCILL_C](http://www.cecill.info/licences/Licence_CeCILL-C_V1-fr.html) license, fully compatible with the GNU GPL.